The Securitisation Law Review: Brazil

-The legal instruments necessary to formalise the transfer of ownership of the receivables must be registered with the competent registry of titles and deeds, regardless of how the receivables subject to the sale are evidenced (whether bills of lading, etc.).
+The legal instruments necessary to formalise the transfer of ownership of the receivables must be registered with the competent registry of titles and deeds, regardless of how the receivables subject to the sale are evidenced (e.g., whether bills of lading).
 Pursuant to applicable legislation, this registration is mainly required for the transfer instrument to be valid against third parties, including creditors of the assignor.

 iv Notification to debtor

-Also, pursuant to Article 286 of the Civil Code, assignments of credit rights can only be carried out if the assignments are not contrary to law, to the nature of the underlying obligation or to the agreement with the debtor.
-Therefore, if the agreement between the seller and the debtor restricts the assignment of the receivables arising therefrom, or if applicable law prohibits the transaction, in principle there could be no assignment.
+Furthermore, pursuant to Article 286 of the Civil Code, assignments of credit rights can only be carried out if the assignments are not contrary to law, to the nature of the underlying obligation or to the agreement with the debtor.
+Therefore, if the agreement between the seller and the debtor restricts the assignment of the receivables arising from that, or if applicable law prohibits the transaction, in principle there could be no assignment.

-On the other hand, the same article expressly states that such restrictions are not enforceable against the assignee if they are not contemplated in the original agreement.
-If such a restriction is set out in any agreement other than the one from which the credit right arises, the assignee would not be bound by that restriction.
+Conversely, the same article expressly states that such restrictions are not enforceable against the assignee if they are not contemplated in the original agreement.
+If such a restriction is set out in any agreement other than the one from which the credit right arises, the assignee will not be bound by that restriction.